zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Branch
-  A chain of blocks with common consensus rules, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (ie. the parent block is a member of a different branch).
+  A chain of blocks with common consensus rules, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (i.e. the parent block is a member of a different branch).
 By definition, every block belongs to at most one branch.

 Hard fork
   The creation of a new branch by a change in the consensus rules of the network.
 Nodes that do not recognize